 Animal experimentation: Animal experiments were conducted according to the European Guidelines for animal welfare (2010/63/EU) with approval by the Lower Saxony Landesamt fur Verbraucherschutz und Lebensmittelsicherheit (LAVES), registration number 14/1701.

-- Margaret S. Robinson, Reviewing Editor, University of Cambridge, United Kingdom
+- Margaret S Robinson, Reviewing Editor, University of Cambridge, United Kingdom

 © 2018, Farsi et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.